Closed

 Who is eligible?

-- Canadian life sciences and biotechnology companies operating in agriculture and agri-food value chains
+- Canadian private for-profit enterprises in life sciences and biotechnology commercializing innovations across agriculture and agri-food value chains

 Who is not eligible